 2 cups full fat milk (any milk of your choice)

 3 tbsp caster sugar

-Rinse the Irish Moss thoroughly several times and soak in warm water for 10 to 15 minutes.
-Discard the water and place the Irish Moss, milk, lemon rind and vanilla in a saucepan.
-Bring to the boil and simmer over the lowest possible heat for 20 to 25 minutes.
+Rinse the irish Moss thoroughly several times and soak in warm water for 10 to 15 minutes.
+Discard the water, rinse thoroughly again, and place the Irish Moss, milk, lemon rind and vanilla in a saucepan.
+Bring to the boil and simmer gently over the lowest possible heat for 20 to 25 minutes.
 As the mixture simmers it will slowly and visibly begin to thicken.

 Meanwhile separate the egg and, in a bowl, beat the yolk and sugar together until pale in colour.
 Pour the milk and Irish Moss through a sieve onto the sugar and egg mixture; continue heating to ensure that both mixtures are evenly mixed and cooked together.
 Set aside to cool and settle.